Group Leaders: Jacqueline Caruso-Smith, Joni Corn, Jennifer Giles, Andrea Elrom, Diana Wallace

-Diana Wallace is an ADHD coach and a licensed Occupational Therapist.
+Diana Wallace of www.pathlightcoach.com is a certified ADHD/Life coach through ICF and ADDCA and licensed Occupational Therapist.
 During the early years of her OT practice, she worked in psychiatric settings with adolescents.
 For 9 years she contracted her services as a music movement facilitator for early childhood development classes.
-During her years of practicing OT in a school based setting, she worked with many students that struggled with the symptoms of having ADHD and executive functioning issues.
+During her years of practising OT in a school-based setting, she worked with many students that struggled with the symptoms of having ADHD and executive functioning issues.
 Her passion to understand and help individuals that struggle with ADHD, led to her to become an ADHD Coach.
 Diana has also had personal experience in dealing with ADHD within her family.
 She finds great joy and life purpose in helping people, particularly parents and children that are struggling with ADHD, reach their personal potential.
-Diana co-facilitates a Seattle ADHD Parent Support and an ADDA virtual support group.

 Other passions: her ADHD family, hiking on lush mountains, beautiful gardens, rich conversations, the gift of finding humor in most situations and volunteering to make a positive impact.